nico-Zero/nvim/README.md

 For detailed Docs - [Nvim-Conda](https://github.com/kmontocam/nvim-conda)

 #### 23. HexEditor

-This plugin provides the functionality of HexEditor in vim/nvim.
+Functionality of HexEditor in vim/nvim.

 ```bash
 # This are my HexEditor shortcuts in my config.
 # , reprasents sequance and - reprasents together.